benny-dreamly/mow/worlds/generic/docs/setup_en.md

 other guides on the internet that will be more suited to your hardware.

 - The clients are what are used to connect your game to the multiworld.
-Some games use a client that is automatically installed with an MultiworldGG installation.
+Some games use a client that is automatically installed with a MultiworldGG installation.
 You can access those clients via the launcher or by navigating to your MultiworldGG installation.

 ## Generating a game